7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 As we kept walking around, following the ambient sound from the street performers, we soon arrived at the Piazza della Repubblica.

 It is a lovely place to stop by and take in the local scene.
-The great thing is that you don’t have to pay anything to enjoy the lively atmosphere.
+The best part is that you don’t have to pay anything to enjoy the lively atmosphere.

-One of the best free things you can do in Florence in the evening is to take in the city’s beauty from Piazzale Michelangelo.
+In the evening, one of the best free things to do in Florence is to enjoy the city’s beauty from Piazzale Michelangelo.

 Since we went in the winter and stayed close to this Florence landmark, the first thing we did after a long day of exploring the city was to relax at our accommodation.

 There was no need for us to rush, as we wouldn’t miss the sunset due to its absence.
-Also, keep in mind that you’ll have to walk up some stairs, but the views are worth it.
+Keep in mind that you’ll have to walk up some stairs, but the views are worth it.

 Here, you can see the Duomo, the Arno River, and the whole city of Florence.
-This is a great place to take a selfie and buy saviours (but bring cash).
+This spot is a wonderful place to take a selfie and buy souvenirs (but bring cash).
 It’s also free!

 If your schedule is similar to ours (as in, you leave in the evening on the day you depart), and you’d like to make the most of your half-day in the city,

-I would suggest that you head to the Oltrarno district.
+I would recommend that you visit the Oltrarno district.
 If you want to escape the crowds and end your half-day in Florence in a less crowded area, you can visit the Oltrarno district.

 With its craft shops, quieter streets, and lots of character, this area has a more local feel.

-You can walk around the streets and visit the Pitti Palace.
-One place we did spend some money on was the Pitti Palace.
+You can walk the streets and visit the Pitti Palace.
+The place we did spend some money was the Pitti Palace.

 Where to Eat in Florence, Italy, on a Budget